-KYVE has two main layers of concern: the chain layer and the protocol layer.
-Each are essential but come with different tasks and responsibilities.
+KYVE has two main layers of concern: the consensus layer and the protocol layer.
+Each is essential but comes with different tasks and responsibilities.

-The chain layer consists of the KYVE blockchain and is the backbone of KYVE.
+The consensus layer consists of the KYVE blockchain and is the backbone of KYVE.
 The KYVE blockchain is built with the Cosmos SDK and uses Tendermint as the consensus engine.
-This blockchain is run by independent nodes we call chain nodes since they're running on the chain level.
+This blockchain is run by independent nodes we call consensus validators since they're running on the chain level.
 The native currency of the KYVE chain is $KYVE.
-It secures the chain and allows chain nodes to stake and other users to delegate to them.
+It secures the chain and allows consensus validators to stake and other users to delegate to them.

 Because the KYVE blockchain is a Cosmos app chain the custom KYVE logic needed for data validation and archival is directly implemented into the blockchain itself.